marchfra/.dotfiles/README.md

+# WARNING
+This repository was forked from [https://github.com/CoreyMSchafer/dotfiles.git](CoreyMSchafer/dotfiles), but was not edited further.
+Do not attempt to run.

 # Development Environment Setup

 This repository contains scripts and configuration files to set up a development environment for macOS.
 It's tailored for software development, focusing on a clean, minimal, and efficient setup.